 SECTION 2.
-It is hereby declared that unused, decadent or blighted areas exist in parts of the city of Lowell; that each such area constitutes a serious and growing menace, injurious and inimical to the safety, health, morals and welfare of the residents of said city; that each such area constitutes an economic liability, substantially impairs or arrests the sound growth of said city, and retards the economic well-being of the commonwealth; that each such area decreases the value of private investments and threatens the sources of public revenue; that redevelopment of each such area in accordance with an economic development plan for the elimination of such substandard conditions and prevention of their recurrence is necessary to retain existing commercial enterprises, attract new commercial development and promote the sound economic growth of said city; that the existence of such unused, decadent or blighted areas makes persons unwilling to do business in said city; that the menace of such unused, decadent or blighted areas is beyond remedy and control solely by regulatory process in the exercise of the police power and cannot be dealt with effectively by the ordinary operations of private enterprise without the aids herein provided; that the acquisition of property for the purpose of eliminating unused, decadent, substandard, or blighted conditions therein, preventing recurrence of such conditions in the area, improvement of sites for commercial uses, the disposition of the property for redevelopment incidental to the foregoing, the exercise of powers by the corporation and any assistance which may be given by said city, or any other public body in connection therewith are public uses and purposes for which public money may be expended; and that the acquisition, planning, clearance, development, rehabilitation, or rebuilding of such unused, decadent, and blighted areas for commercial purposes are public uses and benefits for which private property may be regulated by wholesome and reasonable orders, law and directions and for which public funds may be expended for the good and welfare of said city and the commonwealth.
+It is hereby declared that unused, decadent or blighted areas exist in parts of Gheater Lowell; that each such area constitutes a serious and growing menace, injurious and inimical to the safety, health, morals and welfare of the residents of the city; that each such area constitutes an economic liability, substantially impairs or arrests the sound growth of the city, and retards the economic well-being of the commonwealth; that each such area decreases the value of private investments and threatens the sources of public revenue; that redevelopment of each such area in accordance with an economic development plan for the elimination of such substandard conditions and prevention of their recurrence is necessary to retain existing commercial enterprises, attract new commercial development and promote the sound economic growth of the city; that the existence of such unused, decadent or blighted areas makes persons unwilling to do business in Greater Lowell; that the menace of such unused, decadent or blighted areas is beyond remedy and control solely by regulatory process in the exercise of the police power and cannot be dealt with effectively by the ordinary operations of private enterprise, without the aids herein provided; that the acquisition of property for the purpose of eliminating unused, decadent, substandard, or blighted conditions therein, preventing recurrence of such conditions in the area, improvement of sites for commercial uses, the disposition of the property for redevelopment incidental to the foregoing, the exercise of powers by the corporation and any assistance which may be given by the city, or any other public body in connection therewith are public uses and purposes for which public money may be expended; and that the acquisition, planning, clearance, development, rehabilitation, or rebuilding of such unused, decadent and blighted areas for commercial purposes are public uses and benefits for which private property may be regulated by wholesome and reasonable orders, law and directions and for which public funds may be expended for the good and welfare of the city and of this commonwealth.

-It is hereby further found and declared that there exists in the city of Lowell a condition of substantial and persistent unemployment and underemployment which causes hardship to many individuals and families, wastes vital human resources, increases the public assistance burdens, impairs the security of family life, impedes the economic and physical development of said city and adversely affects the welfare and prosperity of the people; that unemployment and underemployment have been caused in substantial part by commercial companies moving from said city, that many existing commercial facilities within said city are obsolete and inefficient; that such facilities are underutilized or vacated, thereby creating additional unemployment; that such obsolescence and abandonment of existing facilities are causing serious injury to the economy of said city; that the commercial sector of the economy provides one of the best opportunities for jobs at higher wages for the inhabitants of said city; that new commercial sites are required to attract and house new commercial development, and to retain existing commercial operations in need of expansion space; that the unaided efforts of private industry have not provided and cannot provide the necessary commercial sites within the urban environment due to the problems encountered in the assembly of suitable building sites, the provision of adequate public services, the unavailability of private capital for development and the inability of private enterprise alone to plan, finance and coordinate commercial development projects.
+It is hereby further found and declared that there exists in Greater Lowell a condition of substantial and persistent unemployment and underemployment which causes hardship to many individuals and families, wastes vital human resources, increases the public assistance burdens, impairs the security of family life, impedes the economic and physical development of the Greater Lowell and adversely affects the welfare and prosperity of the people; that unemployment and underemployment have been caused in substantial part by commercial companies moving from Greater Lowell, that many existing commercial facilities within Greater Lowell are obsolete and inefficient; that such facilities are underutilized or vacated, thereby creating additional unemployment; that such obsolescence and abandonment of existing facilities are causing serious injury to the economy of the KKKKKKK Lowell; that the commercial sector of the economy provides one of the best opportunities for jobs at higher wages for inhabitants of the Greater Lowell; that new commercial sites are required to attract and house new commercial development, and to retain existing commercial operations in need of expansion space; that the unaided efforts of private enterprise have not provided and cannot provide the necessary commercial sites within the urban environment due to problems encountered in the assembly of suitable building sites, the provision of adequate public services, the unavailability of private capital for development and the inability of private enterprise alone to plan, finance and coordinate commercial development projects.